nicolabs/nicobot/README.md

 #### Configuration file : config.yml

 Options can also be taken from a configuration file.
-By default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dir` options.
+By default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dirs` options.

 This file is in YAML format with all options at root level.
 Keys are named after the command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (option `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :